Transit district: Germany

+Sweden

+Providing public transit is the joint responsibility of the local county and municipal governments per The Public Transportation Act (2010:1065).
+Transit is most often organised on the county level, but in the sparsely populated north, some municipalities opt to run a city bus network separated from the county network.

+Some counties opt to run joint commuter train networks In the north, this is also done with coaches which run on lines, sometimes hundreds of kilometres long.

 United Kingdom

 Transport for London, which operates the London Underground, London Overground and the DLR, an extensive bus network, tram services, riverboat services, the Public Carriage Office (responsible for black cabs), London Dial-a-Ride, streets in London, the London congestion charge and a limited coach service.
 The Oyster card electronic ticketing scheme is also operated by Transport for London, and can be used on the underground, overground, buses, trams and the DLR.

+Many other large urban areas have similar bodies (eg. Transport for Greater Manchester), which are collectively termed passenger transport executives.

 United States

 In the United States, a transit district is a special-purpose district organized either as a corporation chartered by statute or as a government agency.
 A district is usually contained within one state, but in rare circumstances may cover two or more states.
 The term used depends on which part of the country the agency is created in.
 Typically, western states will create a "transit district" and eastern states create a "transit authority" but the type of agency is generally the same.

 A transit district is created to give it the power of the government in dealing with solving problems related to transit issues.
 This includes the powers of eminent domain to obtain space for rights-of-way (e.g. for railways or busways), the ability to impose excise, income, property, and/or sales taxes to fund subsidies of operating costs of local transportation, and the ability to operate independently of the cities and counties that the transit district operates within.
 A transit district may also have its own transit police force, although in some areas the local police provide a special bureau for this purpose.

-Some of the more famous transit districts in the U.S. include:
+Some of the largest transit districts in the U.S. include: